 While on a solid black dress you can add a lot without going overboard, on a busy print, even when it is just black and white, accessories must be used sparsely.
 The goal is to adds style to your look, but not to overwhelm it overwhelm it.
 Consequently, adding black and white spectator pumps to this leaf print or to a polka dot print dress, for instance, is not an option.
 The shoes would compete with the print of the dress.

-To make it work accept the print as the statement.
+Accept the print as the statement.
 Think about what you have to add for the life situation and weather you dress for.
 Do you need a hat, tights, bag?
 Will you need outerwear and umbrella?
 What type of shoes will work with what your plans are and the outfit?
 It these needed pieces you own won’t work with each other and the dress, and can’t take the supporting role, go for a solid one.
 It’s not worth your time to try to get it work.

-- Avoid the pop of color with a black and white polka dot dress.
-Too 50s!
-Instead go for simple studs and black pumps or ballerina flats.
-This would be a very Romantic Style.
+- Avoid the pop of color with a black-and-white polka dot dress.
+Too 1950s!
+Instead go for a Romantic Style with simple studs, black pumps or ballerina flats.

 - A gingham shirt dress also would with this footwear leading also to a romantic outfit.
 Adding a headband, especially with flowers may be too much for a woman in midlife whose primary personal style isn’t romantic.